What is mortgage life insurance?

 - You can include critical illness and terminal illness options

-- If your mortgage amount changes you should review your cover, (don’t be under or overprotected)
+- If your mortgage changes you should review your cover, (do not be under or overprotected)

-- If you have taken out cover through your lender, remember you can switch your policy and possibly make a saving
+- If you have taken out cover through a lender, you can switch and possibly make a saving.

-Why use Reassured to secure the best mortgage protection cover?
+Why use Reassured to secure the best mortgage protection?

-- We have vast experience securing 1000’s of customers comprehensive mortgage life cover
+- We have vast experience securing 1000’s of customer’s comprehensive mortgage cover

-- Life insurance is what we do, (it’s all we do), day in and day out
+- Life insurance is what we do, (it is all we do), day in and day out

-- We’ll search the market on your behalf, finding the most suitable and competitive quotes
+- We will search the market on your behalf, finding the most suitable and competitive quotes

-- We’re completely independent, impartial and never charge you a fee
+- We are completely independent, impartial and never charge you a fee

-- We’re a non-advised brokerage – we simply listen to your unique circumstances and find the most suitable quotes.
+- We are a non-advised brokerage – we simply listen to your unique circumstances and find the most suitable quotes.